Mission to the Hungry

 Korean Christians Federation

-The Bong Su Bread Factory is a project of the Korean Christians Federation, the official Protestant church in North Korea.
+In the midst of the political turmoil and economic impact of a divided Korea, many people in the North are suffering and struggling to meet their basic needs.
+The Outreach Foundation is committed to working with church and Christian partners to address the need for food.
+One partner with whom we have worked is the Bong Su Bread Factory, a project of the Korean Christians Federation, the official Protestant church in North Korea.
 Friends from abroad buy flour in China and ship it to the Church in North Korea.
-The church-run bread factory bakes the bread.
-Then it is distributed to children’s homes.
-The Rev. Choon Lim, who is the Regional Liaison for East Asia for the Presbyterian Church (U.S.A.), coordinates the purchase and shipping of the flour.
-Originally from North Korea himself, Choon Lim sees this mission as a way of building a bridge of love through the North Korean Church between Christians in the United States and the people of North Korea.
+The church-run bread factory bakes the bread, then it is distributed to children’s homes.
+The Rev. Choon Lim, who is the Regional Liaison for East Asia for the Presbyterian Church (U.S.A.), helps us to identify the best ways to make a difference in the lives of hurting people when we have resources available to share.
+Originally from North Korea himself, Choon Lim sees this mission as a way of building a bridge of love through the North Korean Church between Christians in the United States and South Korea and the people of North Korea.